conjurinc/apidocs/api.md

 + Parameters
     + account: demo (string) - organization account name
-    + role_kind: group (string) - kind of the role, for example 'group' or 'layer'
+    + kind: group (string) - kind of the role, for example 'group' or 'layer'
-    + role_id: v1/ops (string) - ID of the role, do not query-escape
+    + id: v1/ops (string) - ID of the role, do not query-escape

 + Request
     + Headers